A dark mountain peak beneath a stormy sky

 A drop-in endpoint for any agent.

 Point your agent's HTTP client at the rail and fund a Casper key.
-The x402 client signs payments automatically — your code just calls the endpoint and gets the result back, bounded by a balance it can't exceed.
+The x402 client signs payments automatically, so your code just calls the endpoint and gets the result back, bounded by a balance it can't exceed.

 agent.ts